Getting Started

 Using a Functor

 We'll start in familiar territory by making a first attempt using a functor.
-A functor in OCaml is a module that is parameterized by another module.
+A functor in OCaml is a module that is parametrized by another module.
 This allows us to create flexible and reusable code.

 Trait